-Loads surpassing 53′ can be shipped on properly permitted stretch trailers.
+Loads surpassing 53 feet can be shipped on properly permitted stretch trailers.
 The load maximums apply to the load and trailer together.
-The height maximum, for instance, is 13’6″ from the ground including both the trailer and the load.
+For example, the maximum height from the ground, including both the trailer and the load, is 13’6′′.

-Loads which meet this length, width and height restrictions are considered legal loads.
-A load that exceeds these maximums can be legally transported by the purchase of permits.
-For safety reasons, these permitted loads are subject to various restrictions such as date and time of travel, route designation, marking requirements and possible requirement of pilot cars.
+Loads that meet these length, width, and height restrictions meet the requirements of legal loads.
+A load that exceeds these maximums can be legally transported with the purchase of permits.
+For safety reasons, these permitted loads are subject to various restrictions, such as date and time of travel, route designation, marking requirements, and the possible requirement of pilot cars.